-Start your day with a morning stroll through the ever-beautiful Kensington Gardens.
+Start your day with a morning stroll through Hyde Park's ever-beautiful Kensington Gardens.

 Take in the Serpentine Bridge and Lake, as well as a dose of culture at the Serpentine Gallery, site of the lovers' tryst in the heartbreaking 1997 film adaptation of Henry James's The Wings Of The Dove.

-Ignore the staid dumpy representations of Queen Vic we usually see around town: this was also the home to the young bride Victoria who was lucky enough to really, really fancy her husband: this was how the 21-year-old described her wedding day and night:
+Ignore the staid, dumpy representations of Queen Vic we usually see around town.
+Kensington Palace was also the home to the young bride Victoria who was lucky enough to really, really fancy her husband - this was how the 21-year-old described her wedding night:

 To lie by his side, and in his arms, and on his dear bosom was bliss beyond belief!
 When day dawned (for we did not sleep much) and I beheld that beautiful face by my side, it was more than I can express!

-Eat: Michelin-starred food at reasonable prices, at W8 Kitchen.
+Eat: Michelin-starred food at not-too-astronomical prices (especially if you go for the set menu), at W8 Kitchen.

 Drink: You can't beat a pre- or post-dinner cocktail at Chelsea Prayer Room - an intimate drinking den tucked away on the first floor of the GOAT restaurant (make sure to reserve a table first).

 Do: Catch a film from a comfy front row bed at the Electric Cinema for a cosy finale to your Kensington day trip.